nikic/nikic.github.com/_posts/2012-12-22-Cooperative-multitasking-using-coroutines-in-PHP.markdown

 }
 {% endhighlight %}

-In order to turn a coroutine into a stacked coroutine (which support subcalls) we'll have to write another function (which is *obviously* yet-another-coroutine):
+In order to turn a coroutine into a stacked coroutine (which supports subcalls) we'll have to write another function (which is *obviously* yet-another-coroutine):

 {% highlight php %}